joshrowley/octopress/source/_posts/2012-10-22-testing-with-minitest.markdown

     require 'minitest/spec'
     require 'minitest/autorun'

 We'll also want to load the file that will contain the code we're testing.
-In the same directory, let's say `card.rb` is where I'm going to start writing the class definition.
+In the same directory, let's say `flashcard.rb` is where I'm going to start writing the class definition.
 I'll load it in through the require relative method:

     require_relative 'flashcard.rb'

 Now, I'll write my tests.
 I should write tests for every expected behavior for the class.
 How do I write a test?
-Click on the block below to go through the process step by step.